Kostr/UEFI-Lessons/Lesson_26/README.md

 EFI_CONFIGURATION_TABLE

 Summary:
 Contains a set of GUID/pointer pairs comprised of the ConfigurationTable field in the EFI System Table.
-Related Definitions

 typedef struct{
  EFI_GUID VendorGuid;
  VOID *VendorTable;